Orpheus-3145/minishell/README.md

 - **unset** (no options)
 - **env** (no options or arguments)
 - **exit** (no options)
-with this commands only the options inside the parenthesis are admitted.

 ## 4. redirections
 The IO redirections are treated as follows: